Many developers spend a fair amount of the day waiting:

 This reminds me of a piece I read about Herman Miller shaving something like half a second off chair production, when they are already very fast at making chairs.
 I can’t find it now, but this blog post about them is pretty cool: http://www.treehugger.com/sustainable-product-design/herman-millers-greenhouse-factory-generates-15-pounds-of-landfill-waste-per-month.html

-Ks almost 11 years ago
+Ks over 11 years ago

 Ks